Keyboard shortcuts

 ANTHROPIC_BASE_URL -> anthropic_base_url

-ANTHROPIC_MODEL -> anthropic_model
+ANTHROPIC_MODEL -> anthropic_model (or use the models: block below)

 CLAUDE_CODE_EFFORT_LEVEL -> claude_code_effort_level